Almerc/almerc.github.io/_posts/2015-12-20-MusicForFleye.md

 I wanted the piece to progressively evolve elements or introduce new parts as Fleye is discovering and learning from the world.
 These are the shots of fleye taking off from a field where the arrangement becomes a more spacious ambient breakdown section introducing piano chords and a full and much fatter breakbeat section for flying inside the urban warehouse.

-The very final section is a culmination of all the elements.
+The very final section being a culmination of all the elements.